Pcharlesme/Pcharlesme/README.md

 - 👋 Hi, I’m @Pcharlesme
-- 👀 I’m interested in Gig, Job , Fulltime role and Project
+- 👀 I’m interested in Gig, Job , Fulltime role and Freelance
-- 🌱 I’m currently learning Flutter, SwiftUI, Java.
-React..
-- 💞️ I’m looking to collaborate on Mobile App Development,Web3...
-- 📫 How to reach me opeyemicharlese@gmail.com...

 <!---
 Pcharlesme/Pcharlesme is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.